eXascaleInfolab/pytrec_eval/README.md

 `ranking = pytrec_eval(<list of TrecRuns>, qrels, measure)`

-where measure is a function that computes some metrics (have a look to pytrec_eval.metrics to get the list of the implemented measures).
+where `measure` is a function that computes some metrics.
-A ranking is a list of pairs (TrecRun, score) ordered by decreasing score.
+A ranking is a list of pairs `(TrecRun, score)` ordered by decreasing score.

 Statistical Tools